hyunbinui/VMT/README.md

 #### 2. Constructing Dataset
 - download 'create_dataset.ipynb' file to the 'dataset' directory
-- construct the text pair and video dataset by running the 'create_dataset.ipynb' file
+- construct the text pair and video dataset by running the 'create_dataset.ipynb' file <br>
-  \n then, the 'dataset' directory would be configured as following
+  then, the 'dataset' directory would be configured as following
 ```
 dataset
 ├── create_dataset.ipynb